SanicaVinayakMyana/Voting/README.md

-# ✨ Transparency in Democracy: The Sanica Election Platform
+# ✨ Transparency in Democracy: The Election Platform

 Welcome to a new way to vote.
 This project is a decentralized, blockchain-powered election system designed to be impossible to rig and easy for anyone to use.